futoin/core-php-ri-asyncsteps/README.md

     mixed FutoIn\RI\AsyncSteps::successStep()

-Call success() or add sub-step with success() depending on presence of other sub-steps
+Call success() or add efficient dummy step equal to as.success() in behavior (depending on presence of other sub-steps)